mirko-laruina/i2c_SYNA7DB5_fix/README.md

 This shell script has been developed to fix an issue with a Synaptics touchpad ( `06CB:7DB7` ) which, when set to communicate over i2c (usually called "Advanced mode" in the BIOS settings), doesn't work properly on Linux.
 In my case, I was unable to move the cursor at all.

 A common solution, which didn't work out for me, is reloading the driver.
-Since this touchpad uses hid_multitouch, the commands would be:
+Since this touchpad uses `hid_multitouch`, the commands would be:

 ```
 modprobe -r hid_multitouch